NCAR/DART/index.rst

 non-Gaussian prior distributions can also see large improvements.
 Examples can include atmospheric quantities like moisture and cloud amount in the presence of convection, and many land surface variables.

-For instructions on how to use these tools, see :ref:`QCF`
+For instructions on how to use these tools, see :ref:`QCF`.

-For step-by-step examples of the QCEFF tools, you can work through :ref:`quantile tracer`
+For step-by-step examples of the QCEFF tools, you can work through :ref:`examples with the Lorenz 96 tracer model <quantile tracer>`

 Organization of the documentation
 ---------------------------------